Bob Crewe: The mid to late 1960s

 In 1965, Crewe formed his own record label, DynoVoice Records.
 With the release of the 1965 hit "Concrete and Clay" by Eddie Rambeau, DynoVoice launched a run of twenty-one Top 100 hits.
 The label found early success with the R&B trio the Toys, best known for their single "A Lover's Concerto", a No. 2 hit single, and "Attack".
 The Toys were produced by Denny Randell and Sandy Linzer for executive producer Crewe.
-Writing about "A Lover's Concerto", based on a melody inspired by Bach's "Minuet in G major", critic Dave Thompson observed, "Few records are this perfect.
-Riding across one of the most deceptively hook-laden melodies ever conceived ...
-'A Lover’s Concerto' marks the apogee of the Girl Group sound."
-The song was subsequently recorded by the Lennon Sisters, the Delfonics, Sarah Vaughan, the Supremes, Mrs. Miller, Audrey Hall, and Kelly Chen.

 Another DynoVoice powerhouse of the mid-1960s emerged when Crewe discovered a band called Billy Lee & The Rivieras.
 The group had limited success until he renamed them Mitch Ryder & the Detroit Wheels.
 Under his direction, they scored eleven Top 100 hits, most notably Crewe's powerful and muscular arrangements of "Devil with a Blue Dress On", the group's highest-charting single at No. 4, as well as "Sock It to Me, Baby!", a No. 6 hit in 1967, and "Jenny Take a Ride", which reached No. 10 in 1965.

 Another often-recorded song from the 1965 Linzer-Randell album by the Toys is "Can't Get Enough of You Baby".
 The number, co-written by Sandy Linzer and Denny Randell, was also recorded by the Bay City, Michigan, rock group ? and the Mysterians, best known for their 1966 hit "96 Tears".
 "Can't Get Enough of You Baby" has enjoyed subsequent reinterpretations by the Colourfield and Smash Mouth, among many others.

 Crewe's record label scored another hit with Norma Tanega's off-beat, folksy "Walkin' My Cat Named Dog".
 Crewe also helped bring success to the Epic Records group the Tremeloes with their hit cover of "Silence Is Golden", a song originally written for and recorded by the Four Seasons.